vamseeachanta/teamresumes/cv/ss_resume.md

 - Developed a template library for data science calculations using Python.
 - Utilized branches to step through calculation phases
 - This application is benchmark for beginners as a good  start with public libraries and used for internal training of new members for the company.

+### Bsee Data Web Scraping

+ - Built a Selenium-based web scraper to extract well data from the Bureau of Safety and Environmental Enforcement (BSEE) website.
+ - Automated form submission and data downloads, handling CSV file filtering, and organizing data for analysis.
+ - Integrated Pandas for processing and storing well data in structured CSV formats, enabling streamlined data analysis and reporting.
+ - for more information visit https://github.com/vamseeachanta/energydata

 ### Engineering Physics Based calculations - Cathodic Protection